ivadomed/ivadomed/docs/source/configuration_file.rst

 remove\_noise
 ^^^^^^^^^^^^^
 Dict.
-Sets to zero prediction values under the given threshold ``thr``.
+Sets to zero prediction values strictly below the given threshold ``thr``.

 - ``thr``: Float.
 Threshold is between 0 and 1.
 Threshold set to ``-1`` will not apply this postprocessing step.